Dabz/kafka-security-playbook/README.md

 ## Oauth authentication via TLS encryption

 Kafka supports SASL authentication via Oauth bearer tokens.
 A sample playbook for secured oauth token authentication is contained in the oauth subfolder of this repository.

 ### Usage

 Prerequisites: jdk8, maven, docker-compose, openssl.

 ```bash
 cd oauth
 ./up
 ```

 In this sample playbook both the identity of brokers (`sasl.mechanism.inter.broker.protocol=OAUTHBEARER` within server.properties) and the identity of clients (`sasl.mechanism=OAUTHBEARER` within consumer.properties) are verified by the brokers using oauth bearer tokens.

 Within this sample playbook oauth bearer tokens are generated and validated using the `jjwt` library without communication to an authorization server.
 In real life, this would be different.

 The class `OauthBearerLoginCallbackHandler` is used by the clients and by brokers to generate a JWT token using a shared secret.
 This class is configured within the `client.properties file:

 Note that the client does not need to have a keystore configured, since client authentication is achieved using bearer tokens.
 Still it needs a truststore to store the brokers certificate authorities.

 <details>
-	<summary><a href="oauth/kafka/client.properties">kafka consumer and prodcuer configuration</a></summary>
+	<summary><a href="oauth/kafka/client.properties">kafka consumer and producer configuration</a></summary>
 <pre>
 security.protocol=SASL_SSL
 sasl.mechanism=OAUTHBEARER